 If any tests are abnormal your genetic counselor will inform you of further diagnostic options.

 Most women will find out the baby’s gender at the anatomy ultrasound that is scheduled usually between 18- 20 weeks.
-However, if you are over 35 and decide to do some of the advanced genetic testing, the gender can be revealed as early as 10 weeks.
-If you are under 35 you can ask your doctor about this blood test done to reveal the gender early too!
-However, there may be additional fees associated with this testing.
+However, if you decide to do some of the advanced genetic testing, the gender can be revealed as early as 10 weeks.
+There may be additional fees associated with this testing.

 First Trimester (7-10 weeks) – Blood work that includes: blood count to screen for anemia, immunity to some childhood diseases, blood type & Rh factor, and some genetics.
 Urine culture will be collected, as well as bloodwork for STD’s, HIV, hepatitis B, syphilis, blood type, immunity to Rubella (an infection that may harm the fetus).
 Cystic Fibrosis, Sickle Cell disease/trait or hereditary anemia diseases can be screened for.